shaik1002/biggitlabbomb/doc/user/project/working_with_projects.md

 you can access the project either at `https://gitlab.example.com/alex/my-project` or `https://gitlab.example.com/projects/123456`.

 NOTE:
-In GitLab 17.5 and later, you can also use `https://gitlab.example.com/-/p/<id>` for this endpoint.
+From GitLab 17.5, you can also use `https://gitlab.example.com/-/p/<id>` for this endpoint.

 You might also need the project ID if you want to interact with the project using the [GitLab API](../../api/index.md).